How To Guides

 Check out a quick video summarizing how to price your massage therapy services; and pricing strategies to boost your income:

 It's worth noting that the price of massage therapy can also depend on the type of massage modality.
-For example, hot stone massage fees range from $85 to $100 for 45-60 minutes, while chair massage fees range from $30 to $40 for 30 minutes or around $1 per minute for shorter sessions.
+For example, hot stone massage fees typically range from $95 to $120 for a 45–60 minute session, while chair massage fees usually range from $35 to $50 for 30 minutes, or around $1 to $2 per minute for shorter sessions.

 Now that you see there’s a huge variance in what massage businesses charge for their services, let’s take a look at how to find the right pricing structure for your business.

 When pricing your massage services, start by assessing your costs, market rates, and the unique value you provide.
 Factor in massage specialty and experience level.
-The key is to find the sweet spot that reflects your worth, meets client expectations, and ensures your business thrives.
+The key is to set rates that reflect your value, attract loyal clients, and build real financial freedom.

 Follow these 3 steps to set massage therapy pricing that aligns with where your business is now, and where you’re trying to go: